 Many teams use always the same style.
 For example there are teams that want to be as democratic as possible thus they always vote.
 Other teams have a “Senior” software developer who constantly uses her right to make the decisions.
 Others prefer to find a consensus with the whole team.
 Some teams have a mix of different styles which can also work.
 The problem is that very few teams choose their decision style based on the context!
 Choosing the right style before every discussion can boost the quality of the outcome!

-Here is a table which you can use to choose the best decision style for your current context:
+Here are some points which you can use to choose the best decision style for your current context:

 What are your experiences with different styles for making decisions?
-Your comments are highly appreciated!
+Your comments are highly appreciated on Twitter!